opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Here we set dovetail home directory to be ``${HOME}/dovetail`` for an example.
-Then create 2 directories named ``pre_config`` and ``images`` in this directory to store all Dovetail related config files and all VM images respectively:
+Then create 2 directories named ``pre_config`` and ``images`` in this directory to store all Dovetail related config files and all test images respectively:

 .. code-block:: bash